eniolakunle/DISCORDAPP/README.md

 ## 📈 Overview

-**DISCORDAPP** allows users to place trades rapidly and efficiently without leaving their favorite communication platform.
-With just a simple message in Discord, you can execute trades, making it a perfect tool for traders who want to stay connected and act fast.
+**DISCORDAPP** allowed users to place trades rapidly and efficiently with a simple copy and paste command.
+With just a simple message from Discord, you can execute trades, making it a perfect tool for traders who want to stay connected and act fast.

 ## 🚀 Features